Adel S. Sedra Distinguished Graduate Award

 Applicants must submit an electronic copy of their completed application as a single PDF file via email to email@example.com by the application deadline.
-The email must have the subject title “Sedra 2020 – NAME OF APPLICANT”.
+The email must have the subject title “Sedra 2021 – NAME OF APPLICANT”.
 Please use file naming convention of “Last name, Sedra 2021” for the PDF file.
 Applications that are incomplete, ineligible or are submitted after the deadline will not be considered.

 A complete application package will include all of the following items:

 - Application Form;

-- Three or four supporting letters of recommendation in signed and sealed envelopes
+- Three or four supporting letters of recommendation.